groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/_index.en.md

       # more_feature_loop
       - title: "Advanced Search Options for Barcode"
+        content: |
-        content: "You can search and locate your required barcode through GroupDocs.Signature for.NET API very easily, as our signature API offers advanced search options.
-These enable you to search barcode on a particular page, search throughout a document, specify different pages to search (first, last, even, odd), search for barcode of particular encoding type, search barcode based on specific text string, or search barcode based on string with “contains” option."
+          You can search and locate your required barcode through GroupDocs.Signature for.NET API very easily, as our signature API offers advanced search options.
+These enable you to search barcode on a particular page, search throughout a document, specify different pages to search (first, last, even, odd), search for barcode of particular encoding type, search barcode based on specific text string, or search barcode based on string with “contains” option.

 ############################# Support ############################
 support: